adplug/adplay-dos/readme.txt

 Release History:
 ----------------
+- 1.6 (2006-02-22)
+  - Support for the DJGPP compiler.
+  - Binary version compiled with DJGPP.
+  - Updated to be fully compatible with the ISO standard C++ library.

 - 1.5 (2004-09-30)
   - Songs can now be stopped or forcibly rewound when they end.
   - Added the '-q' option for batch mode playback.